a24k/pablof/README.md

 | ---     | :---:    | ---    | ---                                                     |
 | token   | ✓        | string | Personal Access Token with `repo` and `project` scopes. |

-# Features - Milestone Issue
+# Feature - Milestone Issue

 [Milestone](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones)
 is a better way to track progress on groups of issues.
-It is very useful for managing projects with multiple issues, but there is not a sufficient way to describe or discuss about Milestone itself in detail.
+It is very useful for managing project with multiple issues, but there is not a sufficient way to describe or discuss about Milestone itself in detail.

 ## Concept